Looking for the Best Mosquito Repelling Plants? Transform your home into a mosquito-free paradise with these top Plants That Repel Mosquitoes.

 Botanical name: Lantana camara

+What plants repel mosquitos?
 According to a study published on NCBI, the pungent smell of lantana flowers has a repellent effect on Aedes mosquitoes.
-Growing it in homes will attract butterflies and, at the same time, will eliminate the mosquitoes from the surrounding!
+Growing these Plants that repel mosquitoes in homes will attract butterflies and, at the same time, will eliminate the mosquitoes from the surroundings!

-Tip To Use: Burn the leaves of Lantana Camara as its smoke helps deter female Anopheles mosquitoes, which causes malaria.
+Tip To Use: Burn the leaves of Lantana Camara as its smoke helps deter female Anopheles mosquitoes, which cause malaria.

 12. Neem Tree